learn-co-curriculum/react-hooks-state-events-mini-project/README.md

 ### CategoryFilter

 Pass the list of categories to this component from `App`.
-Then, update this component to display `<button>` elements for each category (the key prop should also be equal to the category!).
+Then, update this component to display `<button>` elements for each category.
+In order to pass the test, the buttons will need a key prop equal to the category.

 _When a button is clicked_, the following should happen: